CharlesWiltgen/how-to-podcast/hosting.md

 Hosting
 =======

-You need someplace to "host" your episode MP3 files and your podcast feed.
+You need someplace to “host” your episode MP3 files and your podcast feed.

 ## Free hosting